busraoguzoglu/Software-Test-RAG/README.md

 Supports generating example QA pairs and step-by-step guidance for test cases.

+Code can be generated as well (Playwright or other, with given documentation or sample cases added to RAG)

 ### Example Outputs

 Example results and progress can be seen on the wiki page: https://github.com/busraoguzoglu/Software-Test-RAG/wiki/Example-QA